 Copilot integrates AI into the apps your team already uses: Outlook (draft emails, summarize threads), Teams (summarize meetings, capture action items), Word (draft documents, summarize), Excel (analyze data, create formulas), and PowerPoint (create presentations from outlines).

-Real ROI Data from 2025 Deployments
+Real ROI Patterns from 2025 Deployments

 Related Service